Sophia-Hui/MCDHCL/README.md

 - mkdir /History
 - mkdir /Model

-The command to train MCD-HCL on the Tmall/IJCAI datasets are as follows.
+The command to train MCD-HCL on the Tmall datasets are as follows.
 The commands specify the hyperparameter settings that generate the reported results in the paper.

 * Tmall
 ```